 - For occasional file conversions I stick to Photoshop – it is not too difficult to write an action that does a batch conversion of a series of files.

 - To convert a series of TIFF files to a PDF using Adobe Acrobat Professional 9: select File > Combine > Merge Files into a Single PDF.
 The Combine Files dialog box pops up.
 If you want to preserve the original image resolution, be sure to select the largest page icon that appears in the most lower right-hand corner listed next to ‘File size:’.

 TIFF was developed as a universal image file format by Aldus (makers of PageMaker) in 1987.
 The most recent specifications, TIFF 6, were released in 1992.
 It is pointless to study older versions of the format since everybody sticks to the TIFF 6 specs.
 Since then, Aldus has been bought by Adobe so Adobe now holds the copyright.
 They have not released any new versions of TIFF which is not necessarily a bad thing since standards that last long are well supported and understood in the market.

 Other sources of information

 Niles Ritter maintains an unofficial TIFF home page.
-It covers various aspects of the file format and also points to the rather hefty TIFF 6 specifications you can download from the Adobe web site.
+It covers various aspects of the file format.